frappe/books_docs/docs/inventory/serial-number.md

 the Item that update Inventory, such as Stock Movements, Shipments, and Purchases, must include the Serial Number.

-This can be done by clicking the edit button on the table row and selecting the Serial Number.
+This can be done by clicking the edit button on the table row and entering the Serial Number one per quantity.

 ![Mentioning Serial Numbers](./images/mentioning-serial-number.png)

 ::: info Serial Number
-If your item is serialised, you must put the Serial Number in the related column, one per line.
+For each 'quantity' of a serialized Item a single Serial Number should be provided.
 :::

 ## Serial Number Status

-- Serial Number Status is set based on Stock Entry.
+- Serial Number status is set based on its Inventory transactions.
-- Serial Numbers can automatically be created from a Material Issue, Material Receipt or Purchase Receipt.
-Serial Numbers are automatically created if you mention them in the Serial Numbers column.
+- Serial Numbers can be automatically created from a Material Receipt or Purchase Receipt if you mention them in the Serial Numbers column.
 - Only Serial Numbers with status `Active` can be delivered.
-- When a Shipment mentioning the Serial Number is created, status of the serial number changes to `Delivered`.
+- When a Shipment or Material Issue mentioning the Serial Number is created, status of the Serial Number changes to `Delivered`.